markuspoerschke/iCal/docs/components/event.md

 $event->touch(Timestamp::fromCurrentTime());
 ```

-A timestamp object can be also created from a object that implements `\DateTimeInterface` like this:
+A timestamp object can be also created from an object that implements `\DateTimeInterface` like this:

 ```php
 use Eluceo\iCal\Domain\Entity\Event;